readium/swift-toolkit/docs/Migration Guide.md

 ## 3.0.0

+> [!IMPORTANT]
-:warning: If you upgrade from an `alpha` or `beta` version of 3.0.0, please refer to the [3.0.0-beta.2 migration guide](https://github.com/readium/swift-toolkit/blob/3.0.0-beta.2/docs/Migration%20Guide.md) instead.
+> If you upgrade from an `alpha` or `beta` version of 3.0.0, please refer to the [3.0.0-beta.2 migration guide](https://github.com/readium/swift-toolkit/blob/3.0.0-beta.2/docs/Migration%20Guide.md) instead.

 ### R2 prefix dropped